 Funding is one of the key resources that any organization needs in order to implement programmes and activities within its mandate.
-The IOM Development Fund, which was established in 2001 with an initial allocation of USD 1.4 million, grew to USD 8.4 million in 2012 due to the support of Member States and successful project outcomes.
+The IOM Development Fund, which was established in 2001 with an initial allocation of USD 1.4 million, grew to an average of USD 15 million in the past five years due to the support of Member States and successful project outcomes.
 To date, the Fund has been supported through discretionary income from Member States' unearmarked contributions and Member State donations specifically earmarked for the programme.
 The vast majority of funding received goes to project implementation (over 95%) while programme management and administration for the Fund accounts for less than 5% of expenditure.

 Recent significant growth in IOM membership has resulted in a remarkable increase in demand by eligible Member States for assistance in developing capacities in migration management.
 Currently, this demand strongly exceeds IOM donors' contributions.
 IOM is well aware of this increasing gap between contributions and demand for assistance.
 The IOM Development Fund is dedicated to proactively undertake this challenge and bridge the funding gap in order to respond to the many requests by Member States.
-As a result, IOM launched a campaign to increase awareness of the Fund, and to raise the necessary means to cover the amount needed in 2015- USD 10 million- through the following efforts:
+As a result, IOM launched a campaign to increase awareness of the Fund, and to reach a USD 20 million fund target through the following efforts:

-- Establishing the IOM Development Fund as one of ten "Top Priorities" for IOM resource mobilisation in 2015;
+- Establishing the IOM Development Fund as one of ten "Top Priorities" for IOM resource mobilisation;

 - Continuing the liaison with governments to raise funds and to keep these key stakeholders updated on the Fund's budget and how their contributions are being used;

 - Developing partnership with the private sector, NGOs, corporations, foundations and also individual donors to encourage them to support IOM Development Fund projects;